 Hiromichi Mizuno has been a member of the Board since April 2020.
 Since January 2021, Mr. Mizuno has served as the United Nations Special Envoy on Innovative Finance and Sustainable Investments.
+Mr. Mizuno has also served as the representative partner and Chief Executive Officer of Good Steward Partners, LLC, a consulting firm, since March 2021.
 From January 2015 to March 2020, Mr. Mizuno was Executive Managing Director and Chief Investment Officer of Japan's Government Pension Investment Fund, the largest pension fund in the world.
 Previously, Mr. Mizuno was a partner at Coller Capital, a private equity firm, from 2003.
 In addition to being a career-long finance and investment professional, Mr. Mizuno has served as a board member of numerous business, government and other organizations, currently including the Mission Committee of Danone S.A., a global food products company, and the World Economic Forum's Global Future Council.
-Mr. Mizuno is also involved in academia, having been named to leadership or advisory roles at Harvard University, Oxford University, University of Cambridge, Northwestern University and Osaka University.
+Mr. Mizuno is also involved in academia and thought leadership, having been named to leadership or advisory roles at Harvard University, University of Cambridge, Northwestern University and the Milken Institute.
 Mr. Mizuno holds a B.A. in Law from Osaka City University and an M.B.A. from the Kellogg Graduate School of Management at Northwestern University.